ppietrak/dcorvoysier.github.com/_posts/2012-09-28-introducing-gstdashdemux.md

 <!--more-->

 [gstdashdemux](https://github.com/Orange-OpenSource/gstdashdemux) is a
 GStreamer plugin allowing the playback of MPEG-DASH streams.
-Is is compatible with both the legacy 0.10.x and new 1.0.x GStreamer frameworks.
+It is compatible with both the legacy 0.10.x and new 1.0.x GStreamer frameworks.

 The dashdemux source code is available under an LGPL V2.1 license.